alaaamoheb/COOL-Compiler/README.md

-# Lexer-for-COOL
+#COOL-Compiler
-This project implements a lexer for the COOL (Classroom Object-Oriented Language) language using ANTLR4.
+This project implements a Compiler for the COOL (Classroom Object-Oriented Language) language written in JAVA using ANTLR4.

 ## Prerequisites